com-480-data-visualization/datavis-project-2022-slavsquat/Milestone_1.md

-# Milestone 1 - Data Visualization project on the Barcelona dataset
+# Milestone 1 - Introducing the problem

 ## 1. Problematic